Everest View Trek - 7 Days Itinerary & Costs

 Departure

 To arrange your airport transfer, please let us know your hotel name, room number, and flight departure details.
-We will take you from your hotel to Tribhuvan International Airport so you may catch your trip home.
+We will take you from your hotel to Tribhuvan International Airport so you may catch your flight home.
 We hope you had an amazing time and can't wait to see you back in Nepal for another trek.

 Tipping culture